howerj/cdb/readme.md

 The new size of the desired pointer, this should be non-zero if reallocating or allocating memory.
 To free memory set this to zero, along with providing a pointer to free.
-If this is zero and the "ptr" is NULL then nothing will happen.
+If this is zero and the `ptr` is NULL then nothing will happen.

 5. The return value